ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja

-"It was wrong to invite President Bashir because he was indicted on crimes against humanity -- as much as we want to foster good neighbourliness with countries in the region…" Mr. Odinga said.
+"It was wrong to invite President Bashir because he was indicted on crimes against humanity -- as much as we want to foster good neighborliness with countries in the region…" Mr. Odinga said.

-His remark, coming after days of weak official excuses to cover the wrongful invitation of the President of Sudan to the promulgation of the new constitution by the Kenya government, is refreshing.
+His remark, coming after days of weak attempts of excuses from official Kenya for the wrongful invitation of the Mr. Bashir of Sudan to witness the promulgation of the new Kenya constitution, is refreshing.

-Obviously, except to the most obstinate, Kenya’s invitation for Bashir to attend the ceremony clearly breached the statutes of the International Criminal Court (ICC) of which Kenya, in spite of her official protestations, is a signatory.
+Kenya’s invitation for Bashir to attend the ceremony breached the statutes of the International Criminal Court (ICC) of which Kenya, despite her official protestations, is a signatory.

 According to Human Rights Watch “the Sudanese leadership, including al-Bashir, is responsible for creating and coordinating the government's counterinsurgency policy in Darfur, which deliberately and systematically targeted civilians in violation of international law.”